Fall 2020 admissions to the graduate program

 Applications that are incomplete by this date will NOT be considered.

-Please send initial inquiries to the Graduate Office Academic Advisor, Amanda Cross at firstname.lastname@example.org or phone at 706-542-2197.
+Please send initial inquiries to the Graduate Office Academic Advisor, Samantha Adair via email (email@example.com), or via phone at 706-542-2197.
 (Most questions can be found on the Prospective Students FAQ link.)

 The following required application materials should be sent to the UGA Graduate School: